 It's full of memorable moments particularly in the climax with what seems to be every child in London running through the rubble to capture the crooks.
 The joyous nature of these scenes are contrasted with the creepy atmosphere of a bombed-out warehouse where Harry Fowler is menaced by the chief villain.

 It's a picture that has improved with age, thanks to the location shooting.
 The ruins of London's docklands provides a spectacular backdrop to the action.
 The more "ordinary" backgrounds also impress.
 This is a world in which kids work in fruit markets or printing offices, get on buses, hang about on street corners.
-It's normal life as it was fifty years ago.
+It's normal life as it was sixty-odd years ago.

 Script: T.E.B.
 Clarke